 - News & Media

-For most of my judicial career, I served as the Presiding Judge for Civil Matters in Stamford and Danbury, CT.
-In that role, I regularly encountered truly vexing conflicts in both the legal and emotional dimensions, and I developed a unique approach to working those situations that I now bring to my clients.
-And unlike my service in the Judiciary, happily I now have the ability to select my cases and devote as much time as each case deserves.
+For most of his judicial career, Doug served as the Presiding Judge for Civil Matters in Stamford and Danbury, CT.
+He regularly encountered truly vexing conflicts in both the legal and emotional dimensions, and developed a unique approach to working those situations that he now brings to his clients.

-Here’s the timeline of my experience prior to my joining the firm as a Partner on its ADR team: I was appointed to the Superior Court in 1993 and served as the Civil Presiding Judge and the Assistant Administrative Judge for the Judicial District of Stamford/Norwalk, and as the Administrative Judge and the Civil Presiding Judge for the Judicial District of Danbury.
-Prior to my service on the bench, I was a State Representative from Norwalk (1987-1992) and served as the Vice-Chair of the Judiciary Committee for most of that time.
+Doug was appointed to the Superior Court in 1993 and served as the Civil Presiding Judge and the Assistant Administrative Judge for the Judicial District of Stamford/Norwalk, and as the Administrative Judge and the Civil Presiding Judge for the Judicial District of Danbury.
+Prior to his service on the bench, he was a State Representative from Norwalk (1987-1992) and served as the Vice-Chair of the Judiciary Committee for most of that time.

 - The Hon.
 Douglas C. Mintz (Ret.)
 Selected to Serve as a Panelist, as an Arbitrator and a Mediator, for the American Arbitration Association